Pomax/BezierInfo-2/components/sections/circles_cubic/content.en-GB.md

 We see two curves here; in blue, our "guessed" curve and its control points, and in grey/black, the true curve fit, with proper control points that were shifted in, along line between our guessed control points, such that the derivatives at the start and end points are correct.

-We can already seethat cubic curves are a lot better than quadratic curves, and don't look all that wrong until we go well past a quarter circle; ⅜th starts to hint at problems, and half a circle has an obvious "gap" between the real circle and the cubic approximation.
+We can already see that cubic curves are a lot better than quadratic curves, and don't look all that wrong until we go well past a quarter circle; ⅜th starts to hint at problems, and half a circle has an obvious "gap" between the real circle and the cubic approximation.
 Anything past that just looks plain ridiculous... but quarter curves actually look pretty okay!

 So, maths time again: how okay is "okay"?
 Let's apply some more maths to find out.